 Especially food allergens frequently show a negative result in vitro although clinical symptoms may be present.
 This phenomenon can be explained through the effect of maturing, industrial processing, cooking, or frying of the allergen.
-Furthermore, the allergic reaction can be induced by a metabolite of the allergen resulting from the digestive process in vivo, which cannot exactly be recapitulated by in vitro diagnostics.
-Above all, some food is likely to be very sensitive to the coupling procedure to the solid phase so that not all allergens which are present in the native form may be present.
+Furthermore, the allergic reaction can be induced by a metabolite of the allergen resulting from the digestive process, which cannot exactly be recapitulated by in vitro diagnostics.
+Allergens bind to various degrees to the solid phase; this can influence the test results.

 For the determination of specific IgE antibodies a variety of test systems is available.
 Due to the variability of the source material used for the production of allergen extracts and the manufacturing process itself the quality of the extracts used for allergy diagnostics varies significantly.
-Therefore the results of different test systems cannot easily be compared to each other due to the lack of international standards - neither for the allergens, nor for the antibodies used by these assays.
-Thus, a slight deviation between different test systems cannot be ruled out and is not a general criterion for the quality of the assay.
+Therefore the results of different test systems cannot easily be compared to each other due to the lack of international standards for both the allergens and the antibodies used in these assays.
+Thus, a slight deviation between different test systems cannot be ruled out.